jtcave/gridmii/node-server/README.md

 This is the part of GridMii that runs on the nodes and accepts commands from the bot.

 The node server should build on most POSIX-ish systems (I've tested on Linux/powerpc, Linux/aarch64, NetBSD/evbppc, and macOS/arm64.)
-The only build-time dependency is libmosquitto.
+The only build-time dependencies are libmosquitto and libjansson.

 ## Setup instructions for Arch Linux